List on Bids44 →

 Essential Checks

-- Check RC details on Parivahan app — Verify the owner’s name, registration date, fuel type, and insurance status.
-Ensure the vehicle details match the physical car.
+1. Check RC details on Parivahan app — Verify the owner’s name, registration date, fuel type, and insurance status against the physical documents.
+This confirms authenticity.

-- Check odometer reading — Compare the dashboard reading with service records.
-If low kilometers are claimed but pedals or the steering wheel are heavily worn, suspect tampering.
+3. Check odometer reading — Compare the dashboard reading with service records and the Parivahan app.
+Low kilometres but excessively worn pedals or steering wheel suggest tampering.

-- Cold start test — Arrange to visit when the car hasn’t been started for several hours.
-Listen for hard starting, excessive smoke, or unusual noises, which could indicate engine issues.
+4. Cold start test — Arrange to visit when the car hasn’t been warmed up.
+Listen for any difficulty in starting, excessive smoke, or unusual engine noises, which can indicate engine issues.

-- Check all four tyres — Look for uneven wear patterns, which suggest alignment problems or accident damage.
-Also, check the tread depth – if too low, you’ll need new tyres soon.
+5. Check all four tyres — Look for uneven wear patterns, which can indicate alignment issues, suspension problems, or even accident damage.
+All tyres should ideally be from the same batch.

-- Open bonnet — Inspect for oil leaks around the engine, check the coolant level (should be between min/max), examine the battery age (sticker on top), and check for cracks in drive belts.
+6. Open bonnet — Inspect for oil leaks around the engine, check coolant levels, battery age (date on battery), and the condition of drive belts.
+Look for signs of shoddy repairs.

-- Test AC on max for 5 minutes — Ensure it cools rapidly and effectively.
-Weak cooling means a potential compressor issue or low gas, which could be a ₹5,000-₹15,000 repair.
+7. Test AC on max for 5 minutes — Ensure the cooling is strong and consistent.
+Weak cooling means a potential compressor issue or gas leak, a repair costing ₹5,000-₹15,000.

-- Drive for 15+ minutes — Test acceleration, braking (no pulling to one side), gear shifts (smooth, no grinding), and listen for any unusual noises from the suspension or engine at 80+ kmph.
+8. Drive for 15+ minutes — Test acceleration, braking (no pulling to one side), gear shifts (smooth, no grinding), and listen for any steering vibration at 80+ kmph.

-- Check all electricals — Test power windows (if fitted), central locking, ORVMs, music system, reverse camera, and all interior and exterior lights.
+9. Check all electricals — Test power windows, central locking, ORVMs, music system, all lights (headlights, tail lights, indicators), and the reverse camera if present.

-- Verify duplicate key is available — Obtaining a new key from a Mahindra dealer can cost ₹5,000-₹10,000, so having both keys is a significant saving.
+12. Verify duplicate key is available — Getting a new key from the dealer for a Bolero can cost ₹5,000-₹12,000, so ensure both keys are provided.

 Insider Checks

-THE STEERING GRIP TELL Run your hands around the steering wheel at the 10 and 2 o’clock positions, where drivers typically grip.
-These spots wear first.
-A genuinely low-km Bolero will have uniform texture all around.
-If the 10 and 2 positions are noticeably smoother, shinier, or more worn than the 6 o’clock position, the car has seen heavy use regardless of what the odometer says.
-A steering wheel re-wrap to hide wear costs around ₹1,500-₹3,000.
+THE STEERING WHEEL WEAR TEST What to do: Run your hands around the entire steering wheel, paying close attention to the 10 and 2 o’clock positions.
+What it reveals: These spots wear first from daily grip.
+A genuinely low-km car will have uniform texture all around the wheel.
+If the 10 and 2 o’clock positions are noticeably smoother, shinier, or show more wear than the 6 o’clock position, the car has been driven a lot more than the odometer suggests.
+Cost if missed: Similar to the pedal test, this points to higher actual usage, potentially leading to ₹50,000-₹1,50,000 in unforeseen maintenance.

-THE DOOR SAG DIAGNOSIS Open each door, particularly the driver’s side, to about halfway and gently lift the outer edge upwards.
-There should be almost no vertical play in the hinges.
-Saggy hinges indicate thousands of open/close cycles from heavy use or that the door was removed during accident repair.
-If passenger doors sag more than the driver’s, it’s a strong sign those doors might have been replaced or heavily used.
-Repairing saggy hinges can cost ₹2,000-₹5,000 per door.
+THE DOOR HINGE SAG TEST What to do: Open each door fully and gently lift the outer edge upward.
+What it reveals: There should be almost no play or vertical movement.
+Saggy hinges mean heavy use (thousands of open/close cycles) or that the door was removed during accident repair.
+If a passenger door sags more than the driver’s door, it’s a strong indicator that door was likely replaced or heavily used.
+Cost if missed: Repairing saggy hinges or addressing underlying accident damage can cost ₹3,000-₹15,000 per door, plus potential paintwork.

-THE TYRE AGE CONFIRMATION Look for the 4-digit date code on the tyre sidewall (e.g., “2523” means week 25 of 2023).
-If the car is from 2020 but the tyres are all dated 2017, they are either very old stock or the car is older than claimed.
-If all four tyres have wildly different dates, it indicates multiple replacements due to high usage or punctures, which might mean the previous owner wasn’t careful.
-A set of new tyres costs ₹18,000-₹28,000.
+THE TYRE DATE CODE CHECK What to do: Look for a 4-digit number in an oval on the tyre sidewall (e.g., “2523” means week 25 of 2023).
+What it reveals: If the car is from 2023 but the tyres are from 2019, it’s either old stock (unlikely for all four) or the car is older than claimed.
+If all four tyres have different date codes, it means multiple replacements, often hinting at higher usage or frequent punctures.
+Cost if missed: Driving on old or mismatched tyres is a safety hazard.
+A full set of new tyres will cost ₹28,000-₹38,000.

 Common Scams to Watch For (India 2026)